 Traditional pour over is simply a trade-off.
 It takes more time but the result is better.
 The time is real though.
 You’re sitting there occupied for a while making it.
 Or waiting, if you’re having someone else do it for you.
 If you’re in a hurry, 15 minutes can feel like an eternity.

-That’s where the OXO Auto-Dripper comes in.
+That’s where the OXO Auto-Dripper comes in (and the inspiration for OXO pour over review).
 The idea is that you’re getting better results than a Mr Coffee, but for much less of a time commitment.
-Because the most time-consuming part of brewing pour over coffee is usually pouring in water in 25-150 gram doses, the brewing reservoir of the OXO Auto-Drip just takes your whole volume (up to 360mL, or 12oz) and drip it while you take a shower.
+Because the most time-consuming part of brewing pour over coffee is usually pouring in water in 25-150 gram doses, the brewing reservoir of the OXO brew pour over coffee maker with water tank just takes your whole volume (up to 360mL, or 12oz) and drip it while you take a shower.

 What is the OXO Good Grips Pour Over Auto-Dripper?

-By now, I hope you’re pretty clear.
+By now, I hope it’s pretty clear.
 Pour over is great because it’s controlled.
 Conventional coffee machines (Mr Coffee et al) are great because you set it and forget it.
-The OXO Good Grips Single Serve Pour Over Coffee Dripper with Auto-Drip Water Tank is great because you can get some of the benefits of a fancier pour-over with the relative “set it and forget it” of a more conventional machine.
+The OXO Good Grips Brew Pour Over Coffee with Water Tank is great because you can get some of the benefits of a fancier pour-over with the relative “set it and forget it” of a more conventional machine.

 What’s in the box?